syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 **Step 5**

-The Syncfusion® WPF controls will be rendered with the newly selected colors in the preview section, after selecting the desired color.
+The Syncfusion&reg; WPF controls will be rendered with the newly selected colors in the preview section, after selecting the desired color.

 ![Color reflected in controls loaded inside Theme Studio for WPF](ThemeStudio_images/ThemeStudio-CustomColor-Change.png)

-N> The WPF theme studio groups both Syncfusion® and Framework controls under different tabs for a quick preview of the UI when the color changes.
+N> The WPF theme studio groups both Syncfusion&reg; and Framework controls under different tabs for a quick preview of the UI when the color changes.

 ### Exporting theme project